Sofitel Legend Metropole Hanoi: History

-The hotel is completely rebuilt, regaining the name Metropole and reopening on 8 March 1992, as the Pullman Hotel Metropole.
+The hotel was completely rebuilt, regaining the name Metropole and reopening on 8 March 1992, as the Pullman Hotel Metropole.
 The hotel later is handed over to the Sofitel chain, and finally becomes the Sofitel Legend Metropole Hanoi.

-The new 135-room Opera Wing is added from 1994 to 1996, along with the Metropole Center office tower.
-The offices are converted to additional hotel rooms in 2008.
+The new 135-room Opera Wing was added from 1994 to 1996, along with the Metropole Center office tower.
+The offices were converted to additional hotel rooms in 2008.

+In 1997 former senior officials from the Vietnam War era including Robert McNamara, Nicholas Katzenbach, Dang Vu Hiep, Nguyen Co Thach, and Nguyen Dinh Phuong met at the hotel to retrospectively discuss the war.